walkerofmargins/alfred-todoist/README.md

 1. Using your alfred shortcut type "labelstodo"
 2. This will copy all of your lables to your clipboard - If you use lables, you might want to consider this

-## Configure your first project keyword - Example
+## 7. Configure your first project keyword - Example

-1. In your list of project IDs, navigate to the top - where you'll see the project ID for "Inbox" - Copy it
-2. Navigate to the "vars" utility in the workflow - Double click it.
-This is where we will configure the default behaviour for your Inbox
-3. Configure your variables
+In the list filter Configure your projects - There is a placeholder - edit or delete it.

+- Name: Project Name
+- Subname: (Whatever you want)
+- Arg: Project ID

 ### There are 6 configurable varibles: